azrielmt/matplotlib-challenge/README.md

 ## The "Pymaceuticals2" folder has everything, including the solution.
 ## The "pymaceuticals_final" includes the analysis at the top.
 ## Found a new way to code unique values, per here: https://www.w3schools.com/python/pandas/ref_df_nunique.asp
+## Had some issues getting a correct and smaller figure size.